Basketball at the Summer Olympics

 Basketball at the Summer Olympics has been a sport for men consistently since 1936.
 Prior to its inclusion as a medal sport, basketball was held as an unofficial demonstration event in 1904 and 1924.
 Women's basketball made its debut in the Summer Olympics in 1976.
 FIBA organizes both the men's and women's FIBA World Olympic Qualifying Tournaments and the Summer Olympics basketball tournaments, which are sanctioned by the IOC.

 The United States is by far the most successful country in Olympic basketball, with United States men's teams having won 17 of 20 tournaments in which they participated, including seven consecutive titles from 1936 through 1968.
 United States women's teams have won 10 titles out of the 12 tournaments in which they competed, including eight in a row from 1996 to 2024.
-Besides the United States, Argentina is the only nation still in existence which has won a gold medal.
+Besides the United States, Argentina is the only nation still in existence which has won either the men's or women's tournament.
 The Soviet Union, Yugoslavia and the Unified Team are the countries no longer in existence who have won the tournament.
 The United States are the defending champions in both men's and women's tournaments.

 On 9 June 2017, the Executive Board of the International Olympic Committee announced that 3x3 basketball would become an official Olympic sport as of the 2020 Summer Olympics in Tokyo, Japan, for both men and women.